Tropicana Laughlin: Railroad

 On April 14, 2012, Tropicana Entertainment donated the rolling stock to the Las Vegas Railroad Society.
 All equipment was trucked from Laughlin to be stored in Las Vegas.
 In April 2018, the rolling stock was placed on display at the Craig Ranch Regional Park in North Las Vegas.
 The tracks have since been torn out and all of the railroad memorabilia removed.
+In 2022 the trains were relocated to Lark Ranch, a private farm amusement park in Greenfield, Indiana.